fbpx

 The pest control definition of overwintering is how an insect passes the winter season.
 Many insects overwinter as adults, pupae, or eggs.
 This can be done inside buildings, under tree bark, or beneath fallen leaves or other plant matter on the ground, among other places.

-In this regard pests mirror human’s behavior and shield themselves from adverse weather conditions associated with winter.
+In this regard, pests mirror human’s behavior and shield themselves from adverse weather conditions associated with winter.
 Pests overwinter by finding a warm place to call home, in many cases this is your home.
-Pests will enter structures, mulch, leaves or soil to protect themselves from the cooler temperatures.
+Pests will enter structures, mulch, leaves, or soil to protect themselves from the cooler temperatures.

 Pests look at your house as their “winter vacation home.”
 On occasion, they will make themselves known during the overwintering period by venturing out into the living spaces of a house.
 But most often, they emerge in the springtime when the temperatures begin to rise.
-This is a big reason there is such an increase in visibility of pests in and around your home in the springtime.
+This is a big reason there is such an increase in the visibility of pests in and around your home in the springtime.
 They’ve been there all along; they just may not have been very active.

 Common Overwintering Pests

-In St. Louis, Kansas City and mid-Missouri common overwintering pests include:
+In St. Louis, Kansas City, and mid-Missouri common overwintering pests include:

 Stink Bugs – The brown marmorated stink bug, an invasive species from Asia, has quickly spread throughout much of the United States.
 Most of their lifecycle is spent outdoors, but they become a smelly nuisance when they invade homes in high numbers searching for overwintering sites.